• Skip to primary navigation

 Christmas Succulent Arrangements In Pots: A Festive Succulent Garden DIY

 Need some Christmas succulent ideas?
 If you’re like me, you have lots of glittery, sparkling decorations but love to have a few things “au naturel” around the house when the holidays roll around.
-These festive succulent gardens are fun to make, fun to give and look lovely on a table or buffet.
-Here’s a step by step on how to make these Christmas succulent arrangements plus a video to guide you.

-For my gardens, I choose terra cotta pots and decorations in red, silver and crystalline.
+For my gardens, I choose terra cotta pots and decorations in red, silver, and crystalline.
 My home is casual and surrounded by plants both indoors and out.
 I love that “gardeny” clay pot looks even for Christmas.
 Combine them succulents, then even better.

 I painted the red & gold detailing on the smaller embossed terra cotta pots.
 The paper you see inside the bowl is to cover the drain hole so the mix doesn’t fall out.